Indian CAs and CPAs: How to Position Your Credentials for US Companies

 Published On

 US employers mostly don't know this.
-When a hiring manager at a US growth-stage company sees 'Indian CA' on a resume, the most likely response is a Google search followed by uncertainty.
+When a hiring manager at a US growth-stage company sees "Indian CA" on a resume, the most likely response is a Google search followed by uncertainty.
 US accounting hiring has historically been domestic, and the credentialing landscape outside the US is genuinely unfamiliar to most US finance leaders.

 What the Indian CA Actually Signals